xdev-software/vaadin-maps-leaflet-flow/README.md

 When the release is finished do the following:
 * Merge the auto-generated PR (with the incremented version number) back into the ``develop``
-* Log into https://oss.sonatype.org/#stagingRepositories and close + release the staging deployment<br/>See also [this guide](https://central.sonatype.org/pages/releasing-the-deployment.html)
 * Add the release notes to the [GitHub release](https://github.com/xdev-software/vaadin-maps-leaflet-flow/releases/latest)
 * Upload the generated release asset zip into the [Vaadin Directory](https://vaadin.com/directory)